Gallego leads Sinema, Republican candidates in potential Arizona Senate matchups: poll

-The poll from OH Predictive Insights released Thursday showed Gallego leading in eight hypothetical matchups, four of which with Sinema running as an independent and four with Gallego facing a Republican in a head-to-head race.
+The poll from OH Predictive Insights released Thursday showed Gallego leading in eight hypothetical match-ups, four of which against Sinema running independently and four with Gallego facing a Republican in a head-to-head race.

 The four Republicans included in the poll was former Gov. Doug Ducey, former gubernatorial candidate Karrin Taylor Robson, former gubernatorial nominee Kari Lake and former Senate nominee Blake Masters.